alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 Destroy complete!
 Resources: 2 destroyed.
 ```

-As you can see the fact that Terraform checks existing cloud resources and then compares them to our scripts allows us
+As you can see, the fact that Terraform checks existing cloud resources and then compares them to our scripts allows us
 to create a new pipeline stage to run "terraform apply": at the first execution cloud resources will be created, at the
-next executions Terraform will not modify anything.
+next executions Terraform will update them if needed.

-We will commit the Terraform scripts with the application source code, like this modifications in the application code
+We will commit the Terraform scripts in the same repository as the application source code.
+Like this, modifications
-will always be in sync with the infrastructure code.
+in the application code will always be in sync with the infrastructure code.

 However this approach has one drawback: like scripts that modifies database schemas, we need to make sure we don't
-break things and keep compatibility in case we need to rollback our application to an old version.
+break things and stay [backward compatible](https://en.wikipedia.org/wiki/Backward_compatibility), in case we need to
+rollback our application to an old version.

 ## VM image generation with Packer
 [Packer](https://www.packer.io) is a tool made by the [same company](https://www.hashicorp.com/) as the one who